openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `doctype`: REQUIRED. as defined in (#server_metadata_mso_mdoc)

-The following is a non-normative example of an Issuer Initiated Issuance of type `mso_doc`.
+The following is a non-normative example of an Issuer Initiated Issuance of type `mso_mdoc`.

 <{{examples/issuer_initiated_issuance_request_mso_doc.json}}